ArduPilot/ardupilot_wiki/common/source/docs/common-erle-brain-linux-autopilot.rst

 making robots and drones with official support for the Robot Operating System (ROS) and access to the app store.

 It combines an embedded Linux computer (Raspberry Pi 2) and a daughter board containing several sensors, IO and power electronics.
-It is a Linux embedded device that runs APM as well many other frameworks and services for robotic application development.
+It is a Linux embedded device that runs ArduPilot as well many other frameworks and services for robotic application development.

 Some *Erle-Brain 2* features include: